 This way, I have two options; to either make a lump-sum repayment of my student loan or make an additional payment anytime in the month.

 One simple strategy here is to trick myself into paying more on my debt: rather than making a full payment at the end of the month, I pay half of my payment fortnightly.
 This way, I will extra payments annually, thus cutting time off my repayment plan and money off my interest costs.

 If I find money from unplanned sources such as a financial windfall, a student loan refinance bonus, or a raise, then I will allocate a portion of it to pay off my loan.
 Also, I could be lucky to get a job in a firm that will pay my loan as part of my employee benefit, I won’t hesitate to enroll in that plan.
-I can also use proceeds from my side hustles such as freelancing skills, selling unused gift cards, or photos and clothing to pay part of my student loan.
+I can also use proceeds by working as a freelancer, selling unused gift cards, or photos and clothing to pay part of my student loan.